erizov/Professor/semester_2/lecture_07_creational_patterns/abstract_factory/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Abstract Factory to solve a production issue
+10. Design a system that uses Abstract Factory to tackle a production issue
 11. Create unit tests with 100% code coverage for Abstract Factory
 12. Write a technical blog post explaining Abstract Factory to beginners